carmelapare/prototype-api/README.md

 ```sh
 npm install
 ```
+8. Create an .env file and paste the needed values as provided on .env.sample
-8. Run your app
+9. Run your app
 ```sh
 node index.js
 ```

-7. On your browser, you should be able to see this application running on: localhost:8080
+10. On your browser, you should be able to see this application running on: localhost:8080